COMP1010UNSW/pytest-dryrun/README.md

     assert "thing two" in box
 ```

-Tests can also be marked with `dryrun` using the library's export:
+Tests can also be marked with `dryrun` using the library's export, which is
+helpful for ensuring type-safety.

 ```py
 from pytest_dryrun import dryrun